 We have noticed instances where firms have highlighted their performance by comparing it to other products or offerings.
 Regardless of whether a communication is promotional or non-promotional, comparative information must be meaningful and presented in a fair and balanced way.
-(MiFID firms also need to comply with additional comparative information requirements as set out in COBS 4.5.6R (b).)
 For example, comparing a historical return of a savings account with an investment product is unlikely to be meaningful due to key differences between the two types of products.